-Governmental Activities
+Description Governmental Activities

-20 years
+Land and improvements 20 years

-10-50 years
+Buildings and improvements 10-50 years

-8-15 years
+Food service equipment 8-15 years

-5-20 years
+Equipment 5-20 years

-6-15 years
+Transportation equipment 6-15 years

 A.9 - Compensated absences

 The District reports compensated absences in accordance with the provisions of GASB Statement No. 16, "Accounting for Compensated Absences."
 Personal leave benefits are accrued as a liability as the benefits are earned if the employees' rights to receive compensation are attributable to services rendered and it is probable that the District will compensate the employees for the benefits earned.
 The District permits full-time employees with ten years or more of continuous service to receive severance pay upon retirement in the amount of \$125 for each year of service.
 Employees working less than full-time receive a reduced benefit as outlined in the policies.
 The District will pay professional staff half the daily rate of substitute pay for all accumulated sick leave over ten days upon separation of employment from the District.
 For support staff, the District pays \$30 per day for accumulated sick leave over ten days upon separation of employment from the District.
 Compensated absences also include accrued vacation carryover for eligible employees.